Josh Donaldson

 Joshua Adam Donaldson (born December 8, 1985) is an American former professional baseball third baseman.
 In his 13-year Major League Baseball (MLB) career, he played for the Oakland Athletics, Toronto Blue Jays, Cleveland Indians, Atlanta Braves, Minnesota Twins, New York Yankees, and Milwaukee Brewers.

 The Chicago Cubs drafted Donaldson in the 2007 MLB draft after he had played college baseball at Auburn University.
 He made his MLB debut with the Athletics in 2010 as a catcher.
 Donaldson progressed with the team, switched positions to third base, and eventually became an All-Star in 2014.

 Donaldson was traded to the Blue Jays following the 2014 season.
 He was named as a starter to the 2015 MLB All-Star Game, earning the most fan votes obtained by a player in the process, and was voted the American League's Most Valuable Player in 2015.
 Donaldson also won the Silver Slugger Award and led the American League in RBIs (runs batted in) and runs scored that year.

 Donaldson was traded to the Indians in August 2018, signed with the Braves for the 2019 season, signed a four-year deal with the Twins in January 2020, was traded to the Yankees in March 2022, was released by the Yankees in August 2023, and spent the rest of the 2023 season with the Brewers before retiring in March 2024.

+In 2026, Donaldson was inducted into the Auburn Baseball Wall of Fame at Plainsman Park.
+Donaldson became the first inductee since the four inaugural members were added in 2010.

 Early life

-Donaldson was born in Pensacola, Florida on December 8, 1985.
+Joshua Adam Donaldson was born on December 8, 1985, in Pensacola, Florida.
 He was raised by his mother, Lisa French, while his father, Levon Donaldson, was imprisoned for most of his childhood.
 A construction worker, Levon Donaldson was sentenced in 1992 on charges of sexual battery, false imprisonment, and aggravated battery; he was released from prison in 2007.

 When Donaldson was 18 months old, he appeared on a local TV station showing off a "picture perfect" golf swing.
 Donaldson grew up an Atlanta Braves fan.

 Donaldson attended Pace High School in Pace, Florida for his sophomore year and played varsity baseball.
 His mother, Lisa, moved him to Faith Academy in Mobile, Alabama to reunite him with his friend, P. J. Walters, at the academy.
 At Faith, Donaldson competed in football, basketball, and baseball.
 As a shortstop and pitcher, Donaldson was the Alabama Gatorade Player of the Year as a senior, batting .515 on the season, and led Faith Academy to a state title.
 Donaldson set four Faith Academy single-season records in baseball, hits (55), triples (6), doubles (21), and RBIs (54).
 In football, Donaldson was a wide receiver, defensive back, and punter, setting a school record with 11 interceptions in one season as a senior.